-Progressive Change Campaign Committee (PCCC) and its over 950,000 members nation-wide believe in fighting for bold progressive change.
+Progressive Change Campaign Committee (PCCC) and its nearly 1 million members and growing nation-wide believe in fighting for bold progressive change.
 It’s not enough to agree with us on the issues we champion — heroes in Congress and candidates on the campaign trail that we support also believe in fighting for these values.

 Founded in 2009 by Adam Green, a former MoveOn online organizer and Democratic party communications worker, and Stephanie Taylor, former MoveOn and SEIU organizer, the PCCC has been at the forefront fighting for progressive change ever since.

 The Nation magazine awarded PCCC “Most Valuable Campaign” of 2011.
 MSNBC’s Ed Schultz calls PCCC “the top progressive group in the country.”

 Some campaigns our members have taken on include:

 - fighting to save the public option as part of health reform